rifanid98/rifanid98/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on [PT.
-NashTa Globoal Utama](https://nashta.co.id/)
+NashTa Global Utama](https://nashta.co.id/)
 - 🌱 I’m currently learning Kotlin Android, NestJs, DevOps and GoLang
 - 👯 I'm looking to collaborate in a company that implements SDLC well, with programmers who are fun to talk to
 - 🤔 I’m looking for help with Google and StackOverflow